Woodie Wheaton Land Trust

 |Click to send|

-2003-2005: We actively participated in the Downeast Forest Conservation Easement spearheaded by NEFF and the Downeast Lakes Land Trust (DLLT) to extinguish development on 315,000 acres of working forest in Washington County.
-The easement protects 6500 feet of shoreline on East Grand Lake, commercial forest abutting conserved lake frontage, and 155 acres of land in Forest City.
+2003-2005: WWLT actively participated in the Downeast Forest Conservation Easement, spearheaded by NEFF and the Downeast Lakes Land Trust (DLLT) to extinguish development on 315,000 acres of working forest in Washington County.
+The easement protects 6,500 feet of shoreline on East Grand Lake, commercial forest abutting conserved lake frontage, and 155 acres of land in Forest City.

-We started to plan for the Woodie Wheaton Land Trust Conservation Center and to build the land trust’s capacity for addressing future land conservation needs.
-(Completed in the summer of 2009, the WWLTC is a 2,000 sq. ft. building where we conduct the business of the land trust and offer environmental interpretation opportunities.
-The building is also available for use by other community and area organizations.)
+The Woodie Wheaton Land Trust Conservation Center, in Forest City, was completed in the summer of 2009.
+The WWLTCC is a 2,000 sq. ft. building where we conduct the business of the land trust and offer environmental interpretation opportunities.
+The building is also available for use by other community and area organizations.

 |Click to send|